 As with any sleeve, taking special care during transportation and when handling is of paramount importance to keep the integrity of your sleeve intact.
 Dropping, bumping, or otherwise mishandling embossing cylinders can cause alignment issues, low marks, and other issues with your embossing jobs.

 When working with malleable substrates like foil, press settings also need to be double-checked to ensure the proper pressure is being applied and that the substrate is clear of any debris or foreign materials.

 Solution: Handle Sleeves and Operate Presses with Care

 Just as you’d protect a brand new car, take special care of your embossing cylinders when handling outside of the press.
 The slightest of bumps or drops can cause serious issues and defects to populate throughout your jobs.

 Also, double-check your press and press settings prior to running a job in order to ensure the pressure is dialed in and the pathway for your substrate is free of any extraneous materials.

 Dialing in on embossing defects can be challenging.
 If your image carriers are not producing adequate designs and you’ve gone through the steps to ensure your press is operating correctly, it may be time to switch image carrier services.

-Work with an image carrier manufacturer that has not only proven experience creating embossing cylinders and plates, but also one that will test your design and send proofs prior to creating the final cylinders.
-Working with these state-of-the-art manufacturers will ensure you’re receiving the highest-quality product possible.
+Work with an image carrier manufacturer that has not only proven experience creating embossing cylinders and plates but also one that will test your design and send proofs before creating the final cylinders.
+Working with these state-of-the-art manufacturers will ensure you receive the highest-quality product possible.

 Have questions on Luminite's Image Carrier services?
 Contact Luminite today.